PetkoDrenkov/sp-500-daily-closing/README.md

 '4_validation_plots.ipynb' shows how the predictions do on the validation set and then numerically compares them evaluating their mse-s.\

 ## Results
-The results of the trained models with different lag depths are given below:\
+The results of the trained models with different lag depths, on the validation test, are given below:\
 mse_2_val: 0.00025336930547826414\
 mse_3_val: 0.00025090380979842555\
 mse_5_val: 0.0002508051033025137\